In April 2013 a mass brute force attack hit WordPress installations across virtually every web host in existence around the world.

 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

-As you can see, website security is very important if you run a WordPress site.
-Hopefully, the above information will help prevent brute force attacks on your WordPress site.
-If you need any further help or assistance with WordPress security, please consult a WordPress security specialist, or search for a WordPress technical provider in our WordPress Services Directory.
+As you can see, WordPress security is of the utmost importance if you run a WordPress site.
+Hopefully, the information in this article has provided you with the initial steps you need to take to prevent brute-force attacks on your WordPress site.
+If you need any further help or assistance with WordPress security, please consult a professional WordPress security specialist, or search for a professional WordPress service provider in our WordPress Services Directory.

-Also, remember subscribe to WPCompendium.org to receive notifications when we publish new information on WordPress security and reviews of new WordPress security plugins.
+We also recommend subscribing to WPCompendium.org to be notified when we publish new articles and tutorials on WordPress security and tutorials about new security plugins and solutions.

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum